 Anything that explodes

-When I was in seventh grade, my class watched a movie that featured several gunshots, bombs, and similar weapons being discharged rapidly, which created a large amount of flashing lights.
-While I didn’t realize it at the time, I ended up feeling very disoriented and felt sick, though at the time I thought it was just because of the blood in the movie.
+When I was in seventh grade, my class watched a movie that featured several gunshots, bombs, and similar weapons being discharged rapidly.
+This created a large amount of flashing lights.
+While I didn’t realize it at the time, I ended up feeling very disoriented and felt sick.
+At the time I thought it was just because of the blood in the movie.
 Guns, explosions, cannons, and other weapons flash when used, so make sure to check for scenes like this in videos.

-Rooms filled with journalists and paparazzi often contain several camera flashes going off in short intervals which can simulate strobing lights.
-While one camera flash may not trigger a reaction, it’s still important to note camera flashes since the white lights are likely to trigger migraines.
-Read more about how camera flashes are disorienting here.
+Rooms filled with journalists and paparazzi often contain several camera flashes going off in short intervals which simulates strobing lights.
+While one camera flash may not trigger a reaction, it’s still important to note camera flashes due to the white lights.

 How to warn people about flashing lights in videos